pabloEntropia/essentia-labs/_posts/2019-10-19-tensorflow-models-in-essentia.md

 ![png]({{ site.baseurl }}/assets/tensorflow-models-in-essentia/taggram.png)

-# Standard mode
+## Standard mode

-The standard mode is an alternative to use the new algorithms where they are called as regular functions.
+The new algorithms are also available in the [standard mode](https://essentia.upf.edu/essentia_python_tutorial.html#using-essentia-in-standard-mode) where they can be called as regular functions.
 This provides more flexibility in order to integrate them with a 3rd-party code in Python:

 ```python